8ta4/say/DONTREADME.md

 > Where does this tool keep the mic settings for when I'm not at my hideaway?
 (Planned)

-The mic settings are also in `~/.config/say/secrets.yaml`.
+The mic settings are in `~/.config/say/config.yaml`.

 > Why two config files and not one?
 (Planned)